go-to-k/cls3/README.md

   - ForceMode (Delete the bucket together)
 - -i, --interactive: optional
   - Interactive Mode for buckets selection
-- -q, --quiet: optional
-  - Not to display a progress bar
 - -o, --oldVersionsOnly: optional
   - Delete old version objects only (including all delete-markers)
   - Do not specify the `-f` option if you specify this option.